County Route 8 (Nassau County, New York)

 Nassau County Route 8 is an unsigned county road in Nassau County, New York.
 It travels between Old Country Road (CR 25) and Rockaway Avenue (CR E06) in Garden City and Northern Boulevard (NY 25A) in Manhasset.

-Nassau County Route 8 travels along Herricks Road and Shelter Rock Road, is roughly 5 mi in length, and is maintained by the Nassau County Department of Public Works.
+CR 8 travels along Herricks Road and Shelter Rock Road, is roughly 5 mi in length, and is maintained in its entirety by the Nassau County Department of Public Works.

 Route description

 Southern segment (Herricks Road)

 The route starts as Herricks Road at the intersection of Old Country Road (CR 25) and Rockaway Avenue (CR E06) in the Incorporated Village of Garden City (located within the Town of Hempstead).
 From there, it continues north underneath the Main Line of the Long Island Rail Road, entering into the Town of North Hempstead.
 From the railroad tracks, it continues north to Jericho Turnpike (NY 25), forming the boundary between the unincorporated hamlet of Garden City Park to the west and the Incorporated Village of Mineola to the east.
 Continuing north from Jericho Turnpike, County Route 8 continues north to Hillside Avenue (NY 25B), still as Herricks Road and forming the border between the two communities.
 North of Hillside Avenue, Herricks Road enters into the unincorporated hamlet of Herricks, and continues north through the hamlet to its intersection with Searingtown Road (CR 101) and Shelter Rock Road, where Herricks Road ends.
 At this intersection, the alignment of County Route 8 turns west onto Shelter Rock Road.